 This course exposes participants to various theories of leadership, to have them examine their own experience in working with a leader, to have them probe their own sources of motivation in seeking to exercise leadership, and to have them develop specific leadership skills and approaches.
 (For students who completed an equivalent research course.)
 Fifteen hours of fieldwork required.
-3 credits.
+3 sem. hrs.
+3 crs.